-In order to do all that we reasonably can to limit children's exposure to the above risks from the school's IT system, the company will ensure that Hagley High school has appropriate filters and monitoring systems in place.
+To do all that we reasonably can to limit children's exposure to the above risks from the school's IT system, the company will ensure that Hagley High school has appropriate filters and monitoring systems in place.
 "Appropriate" filtering and monitoring will be defined using government advice, taking into considering the age and number of students.
 This will be balanced against "over blocking" to ensure that this does not lead to unreasonable restrictions that impede a breadth of teaching and learning opportunities.
+The DSL works closely with the Strategic IT Lead, Smoothwall, LGfL and the National College to ensure appropriate training is delivered to staff and actions are taken in response to online safety breaches.